wowbagger84/ProcessingLite/README.md

 - PVector

+## Known Issues
+- ProcessingLite creates objects in a way that's invalid and gives a warning in Unity, this can be ignored.
+- Don't change scenes, it will break.

 ## Test Code
 In Unity, create a class called `Test`.
 Change the inheritance from `MonoBehaviour` to `ProcessingLite.GP21`.
 Add the code below, run the program.
 If you see the word _Hi_ on the screen, then it's working as intended.